-Strategic leadership involves setting the direction of the school, identifying challenges and areas of need, establishing goals and a plan to achieve these, and bring the school community along.
-It is important that schools are engaged in continual improvement, and it is the strategic leader’s job to drive this work.
+Strategic leadership involves setting the direction of the school, identifying challenges and areas of need, establishing goals and a plan to achieve them, and bringing the school community along.
+It is important that schools are engaged in continual improvement and it is job of strategic leaders to drive this work.

-There is a range of research from both the school and the organisational literature on the importance of and attributes of strategic leadership.
-The school-based research evidence would suggest that while strategic leadership is important, its effect on student learning outcomes I not as great as pedagogical leadership.
+There is a range of research from both school and organisational literature on the importance and attributes of strategic leadership.
+The school-based research evidence suggests that, while strategic leadership is important, its impact on student learning outcomes is not as great as instructional leadership.

-Strategic leadership involves setting the direction for the school, establishing annual goals that are centred on the students and their learning, establishing targets, and then taking action in relation to the goals.
-It also is important that strategic leaders are monitoring their progress towards their goals and targets.
+Strategic leadership involves setting the direction for the school, establishing annual goals that are centred on the students and their learning, setting targets, and taking action.
+It also is important that strategic leaders monitor their progress towards the established goals and targets.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.